bxparks/rpn83p/docs/USER_GUIDE.md

 the RPN83P app which may be hard to remember.
 Hopefully it reduces the number of times that this User Guide needs to be consulted.

 The message at the bottom of each page is not completely honest.
-A number of navigational keys are recognized by the Help system:
+A few navigational keys are recognized by the Help system:

 - `UP`, `LEFT`: previous page with wraparound